elbamos/largeVis/cran-comments.md

 In this version I have:
 * Changed variable type for parameter that caused casting error on some Win32 systems.
-* Added tests and test data to resolve several rare bugs that
+* Added tests and test data to resolve several rare bugs that appeared when testing on large datasets.

 * NOTE:  "largeVis" is the correct name of the package and function implementing the LargeVis algorithm.